py-sherlock/sherlock/README.rst

 See `LICENSE`_.

-**In short**: This is an open-source project and exists in the public domain for anyone to modify and use it.
+**In short**: This is an open-source project and exists for anyone to use it and/or modify it for personal use.
 Just be nice and attribute the credits wherever you can. :)

 .. _LICENSE: http://github.com/vaidik/sherlock/blob/master/LICENSE.rst